pulumi/docs/content/docs/reference/pkg/azure-nextgen/customerinsights/connector.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const connector = new azure_nextgen.customerinsights.latest.Connector("connector", {
+const connector = new azure_nextgen.customerinsights.Connector("connector", {
     connectorName: "testConnector",
     connectorProperties: {
         connectionKeyVaultUrl: {